riya107/GitLearning/README.md

 # GitLearning
-To learn git and github
+To learn git and github this repository  is created.